-5 Most Common Pickleball Injuries you should know about them
+5 Most Common Pickleball Injuries | Explained

 Pickleball has become more prevalent in recent years, not only among seniors but also among younger people.

 With its fast-paced action, simple rules, and limited equipment requirements, it’s no wonder the sport has caught on in many communities across the country.
+Unfortunately, even a sport as seemingly innocent as pickleball can cause injuries if the proper safety precautions aren’t considered beforehand.

 To minimize your risk of pickleball injury, keep reading to learn about the most common pickleball injuries and how you can avoid them altogether or minimize their impact if you sustain an injury.